-NOTE: The Amazon Web Services PowerPack supports the ability to discover and monitor Elastic Compute Cloud (EC2), Elastic Load Balancer (ELB), OpsWorks, Route53, and Virtual Private Cloud (VPC) services through a proxy server.
-The Proxy Settings fields are required only if you are discovering AWS services through a proxy server.
+NOTE: The Proxy Settings fields are required only if you are discovering AWS services through a proxy server.
 Otherwise, you can leave these fields blank.

 - Hostname/IP.
 Type the host name or IP address of the proxy server. - Port.
 Type the port on the proxy server to which you will connect. - User.
 Type the username used to access the proxy server. - Password.
 Type the password used to access the proxy server.